temporalio/documentation/docs-src/clusters/how-to-create-custom-search-attribute-keys.md

 Creating a custom Search Attribute in your Visibility store makes it available to use in your [Workflow visibility](/application-development/observability#search-attributes) and [List Filters](/concepts/what-is-a-list-filter).

-To create custom Search Attributes in your Visibility store, use [`tctl search-attribute create`](/tctl-next/search-attribute#create) with `--name` and `--type` modifier.
+To create custom Search Attributes in your Visibility store, use [`tctl search-attribute create`](/tctl-next/search-attribute#create) with `--name` and `--type` modifiers.

-For example, to create a Search Attribute called `CustomSA` of type `Keyword`, run:
+For example, to create a Search Attribute called `CustomSA` of type `Keyword`, run the following command:

 `tctl search-attribute create --name CustomSA --type Keyword`

 Note that if you use a SQL database with Advanced Visibility capabilities, you are required to specify a Namespace when creating a custom Search Attribute.
 For example: `tctl --ns yournamespace search-attribute create --name CustomSA --type Keyword`

-You can also create a list of custom Search Attributes at the time of setting up your Visibility store.
+You can also create a list of custom Search Attributes when you set up your Visibility store.

 For example, the [auto-setup.sh](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) script that is used to set up your local [docker-compose Temporal Cluster](https://github.com/temporalio/docker-compose) creates a list of custom Search Attributes in the Visibility store, as shown in the following code snippet from the script (for SQL databases).